 Rachel Neely

-Rachel Neely began her publishing career in 2016 at HarperCollins, before moving to Hachette where she worked as an editor for the next six years, most recently as a Commissioning Editor, specialising in crime and thrillers along with reading group novels and historical fiction.
+Rachel Neely began her publishing career in 2016 at HarperCollins, before moving to Hachette where she worked as an editor for the next six years, most recently as a Commissioning Editor at Orion.
+Rachel’s experience as an editor very much informs her agenting style; she brings a sharp editorial eye to manuscripts and loves working collaboratively with authors to help them craft the best possible version of the story they want to tell.

-You can follow her on twitter at @Rachel_Neely_.
+You can follow her on instagram at @rachelneelyagent.

 Submitting to Rachel